niolabs/docs/docs/organizations/upgrade.md

 To upgrade to an Enterprise or OEM plan, click the button or text link that says **contact us** and fill out and submit your inquiry.
 We will get back to you shortly to discuss additional plan options.

 ### Upgrade Enterprise or OEM Plan
-If you have outgrown your Sandbox, Enterprise, or OEM plan, you can upgrade to a more robust plan by contacting us.
+If you have outgrown your Enterprise or OEM plan, you can upgrade to a more robust plan by contacting us.
 From your plan page, click the button or text link that says **contact us** and fill out and submit your inquiry.
 We will get back to you shortly to discuss additional plan options.

 ### Billing and Plan Questions